Pancreatitis: can the pancreas heal itself?

 Pancreatitis, or an inflamed pancreas, can have serious consequences on the human body.
 The condition comes in two forms: acute and chronic, both of which can lead to serious symptoms.
 When pancreatitis strikes, can the pancreas heal itself?
 Can the condition be prevented and what is the treatment?
 Renowned surgeon Professor Hemant Kocher explains.

-Can pancreatitis heal itself?
+Can pancreatitis heal itself or be cured?

 Acute pancreatitis is a self-limiting condition.
 In most instances, the pancreas heals itself and normal pancreatic functions of digestion and sugar control are restored.
 In some patients, there may be complications from acute pancreatitis that require further treatment, such a blocked bile duct, infections in the pancreas, injury to surrounding organs like the bowel.